permissionlessweb/cw-infuser/README.md

 NFT minter for infusing (burning) nfts in creative ways.

 ## What Can I Decide?
-- which collections nfts can be used in a bundle
+- which collections are able to be bundled together       <!-- todo: - which traits from each collection are required in order to infuse -->
-- how many tokens are required to infuse a bundle
+- how many tokens are required to infuse a bundle         <!-- todo: - how many tokens from each collection in a bundle are required  -->

-- optional traits from each collection that are required to infuse a bundle
+### Creating An Infusion

 ## Using the Justfile